Norwegian Oil and Gas joint recommendations to offshore travellers – updated at 10 June 2021

 The government has introduced strict requirements for registration and testing before entry and testing at the border.

 See more detailed information provided on the government’s coronavirus page.
-The following extracts from the regulations have been translated by Norwegian Oil and Gas.

 Information on DaWinci – must be sent to everyone due to travel offshore